Exclusive previews and one-off experiences from just €5 a month

 The gallery space will generate and host discussions and conversations, both with professionals and the wider public, to read Project’s histories via the wider context of cultural institutional, political, social and intellectual histories, including the building development of Temple Bar, gender representation, the history of Irish feminism, and LGBTQ rights.

-The first chapter which focuses on the 1990s with special attention to the OFF Site projects, Project @ The Mint and the development of the current building is prepared with curator and writer Valerie Connor, and will result in an exhibition in early 2019.
+The first chapter of this exhibition will focus on the 1990s with special attention to the OFF Site projects, Project @ The Mint and the development of the current building, prepared in collaboration with curator and writer Valerie Connor.

 Image: Demolishing Project by Maurice O’Connell, 1998, courtesy of Valerie Connor.